Denis O'Brien (producer)

-Denis O'Brien (September 12, 1941 – December 3, 2021) was an American attorney, best-known as the business manager of George Harrison of the Beatles and co-founder of the film studio HandMade Films.
+Denis O'Brien (September 12, 1941 – December 3, 2021) was an American attorney, best known as the business manager of George Harrison of the Beatles and co-founder of the film studio HandMade Films.

 Biography

 O'Brien was born on September 12, 1941, and grew up in St. Louis, Missouri, the son of Ruth O'Brien and Albert James O'Brien.
-Albert was Vice Chairman of the Board at Ralston Purina, and also Chairman of the Board of Union Bank of Illinois, Union Illinois Company, and the State Bank of Jerseyville, Illinois, a bank that he gained control of in 1974.
+Albert was Vice chairman of the board at Ralston Purina, and also chairman of the board of Union Bank of Illinois, Union Illinois Company, and the State Bank of Jerseyville, Illinois, a bank that he gained control of in 1974.
 Denis became President and CEO of the bank in 1997, but was ousted two years later by the bank's board "after his business strategy proved too aggressive for the board of directors".

 O'Brien attended Northwestern University and earned a JD from Washington University School of Law.
-He lived in Paris from 1968 through 1970, where he worked for the prestigious law firm Coudert Frères/Coudert Brothers.
+He lived in Paris from 1968 through 1970, where he worked for the prestigious law firm Coudert Frères.
 He then moved to London for a position with the Rothschild banking group.
 His two daughters by his first wife, Kristen and Laura O'Brien, were born in London.

 O'Brien met George Harrison when the former Beatle was looking to extricate himself from Allen Klein's management.
 He was introduced to Harrison by Peter Sellers, one of the financial clients O'Brien successfully helped by turning around his flailing career in 1974 when Sellers signed on to make The Return of the Pink Panther.
 O'Brien helped the former Beatle sort out his mounting tax issues after becoming his manager in 1973.
 Their partnership was initially founded on mutual admiration.
 Harrison said of O'Brien, "In 20 minutes, he gets more from a budget sheet than most people do in 20 hours", while O'Brien recalled of their first meeting: "The chairman of Shell, of RTZ, of IBM, of Ford – I've met all these people and I've never met anyone as together as George."